Kristen Johnston: Career

-She starred in the TV Land sitcom The Exes, which ran for four seasons from November 30, 2011 to September 16, 2015.
+She starred in the TV Land sitcom The Exes, which ran for four seasons from November 30, 2011, to September 16, 2015.
 She played divorce attorney Holly Franklin, whose former clients and friends live across the hall in an apartment she owns.
 Her memoir, titled Guts: The Endless Follies and Tiny Triumphs of a Giant Disaster was published on March 12, 2012 by Gallery Books.
 The book became a New York Times best-seller.

 SAMHSA Special Recognition Award winner Johnston poses for a photo during the 2014 Voice Awards held on August 13 at Royce Hall on the campus of UCLA.

 In 2018, she began a recurring role as Tammy Diffendorf on the CBS sitcom Mom, and was upgraded to series regular for the show's seventh and eighth seasons (2019–2020).
 Her character Tammy is Bonnie's (portrayed by Allison Janney) foster sister and Tammy joins the group's AA meetings upon being released from prison in season 6.
 In an interview with The New York Post, Johnston described Tammy by saying: "She’s probably the dumbest smart person you’ll ever meet.
 She’s so many things at once.
 She’s a criminal, but she’s also innocent.
 She’s clumsy but also very sophisticated.
 She has no editing button and just says whatever she feels — and it’s usually the wrong thing."

-In May 2024, Variety announced that Johnston was cast in Netflix's upcoming comedy series Leanne alongside Leanne Morgan.
+In May 2024, Variety announced that Johnston was cast in Netflix's comedy series Leanne alongside Leanne Morgan.
 The series was created by Morgan, Susan McMartin and Chuck Lorre.
-Johnston is set to play Carol, who is twice divorced and is loyal to her sister, Leanne.
+Johnston plays Carol, who is twice divorced and is loyal to her sister, Leanne.